ZivSimchoni/Z-Guides/_posts/2022-02-24-Programming.md

 <li><a href="https://www.glassdoor.com">GlassDoor</a> - Glassdoor also allows users to anonymously submit and view salaries as well as search and apply for jobs on its platform.</li>
 <li><a href="https://www.hackthebox.eu">Hack The Box</a> - Offering everything that is required to take your training seriously and kickstart a career in cybersecurity..</li>
 <li><a href="https://www.keybr.com">Keyboard</a> - This web application will help you to learn touch typing, which means typing through muscle memory without using the sense of sight to find the keys on the keyboard.</li>
+<li><a href="https://learnxinyminutes.com">Learn X in Y minutes</a> - Community-driven site to take a whirlwind tour of your next favorite language.</li>
 <li><a href="https://github.com/karan/Projects/blob/master/README.md">Mega Project List</a> - A list of practical projects that anyone can solve in any programming language.
 (Good for programing practices)</li>
 <li><a href="https://pastebin.com">Pastebin</a> - Store any text online for easy sharing.
 (Expiration time can be set to texts)</li>
 <li><a href="https://stackoverflow.com">Stack Overflow</a> - The most popular, community-based space to find and contribute answers to technical challenges.</li>